cloraronco/OpenCV-Bootcamp/README.md

 In summary, contrast adjustment is a fundamental technique in image enhancement, allowing us to control the visibility of details.
 Addressing overflow concerns is integral to achieving accurate and visually pleasing results in computer vision pipelines.

 ### [Thresholding & Masking](https://github.com/cloraronco/OpenCV-Bootcamp/blob/main/03_image_enhancement/C_image_tresholding.py)

 #### **Thresholding**:

-**Definition:** Thresholding involves converting an image into a binary format by setting a threshold value.
+Thresholding involves converting an image into a binary format by setting a threshold value.
 Pixels with intensities above the threshold are set to one value (e.g., white), while those below are set to another value (e.g., black).
-**Purpose:** Thresholding is commonly used for image segmentation, where we want to separate objects or regions of interest from the background.
+Thresholding is commonly used for image segmentation, where we want to separate objects or regions of interest from the background.
 It simplifies the image and highlights specific features.

 #### **Masking**:

-**Definition:** Masking involves using a binary image (mask) to selectively apply operations to specific regions of another image.
+Masking involves using a binary image (mask) to selectively apply operations to specific regions of another image.
 Pixels corresponding to the "on" (white) regions of the mask allow the operation, while "off" (black) regions exclude it.
-**Purpose:** Masking is versatile and can be used for various purposes, such as filtering, region-of-interest (ROI) selection, or combining images.
+Masking is versatile and can be used for various purposes, such as filtering, region-of-interest (ROI) selection, or combining images.
 It enables targeted processing on specific areas of interest within an image.

 #### **Combining Thresholding and Masking**: